-If you notice this, ask for a physiotherapist to see you at your next review.
+If you notice this, request a physiotherapy assessment at your next review.
 Simple calf stretches can manage tightness, hand therapy exercises can improve fine finger function and sensory activities can improve sensation.
 The Kamran's team may also need to adjust medications to reduce the risk of long term effects.
 Your mobility may also reduce due to the nature and position of your tumour.